yougotwill/SIDE/README.md

 Here is an example on how to add symbols for rust.

 Adding references.
-Create a `Rust Reference Symbol List.tmPreferences` and save it to your `Packages\User` folder.
+Create a `Rust Reference Symbols.tmPreferences` and save it to your `Packages\User` folder.
 With the following content:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>